Kara Del Toro Displays Cleavage In Sparkling Cut-Out Dress

 Kara Del Toro showed off her sparkling look for the premiere of Charlie’s Angels with her Instagram fans today.
 She rocked a floor-length dress, which had a small train.
 It featured a classic off-the-shoulder cut on the top, save for the risque cut-outs that left her cleavage on display.
 This included a triangular cut-out in the front.

 The asymmetrical look also allowed her to show off her right leg, as it had a high slit.
 The model slicked her hair back in a high ponytail and soft curls, while her makeup included a pop of red lipstick, lip liner, and dark blush.
 Her eyes were done with dark purple eyeshadow, with hints of silver.
 The purple portion looked like a cat-eye, while the silver portions highlighted her upper lid.
 Plus, the stunner rocked a pair of sparkling drop earrings.
-The model’s other accessories included a couple of oversized rings, plus a thin bracelet that she wore on her let arm.
+The model’s other accessories included a couple of oversized rings, plus a thin bracelet that she wore on her left arm.

 The first and third photos were similar, as they showed Kara’s look from her head down to her upper legs.
 She could be seen posing with her left hand on her hips, as she smiled for the paparazzi.
 Behind her, you could see a black wall decorated with the Charlie’s Angels logo.
 Meanwhile, the second photo was a close-up of the model, where she parted her lips and gave a coy look.
 Plus, the final image showed Kara from head-to-toe.
 It showed her standing on top of a purple carpet, as she popped her right foot.